How To Setup Default Values For Attributes In Ruby On Rails

 end

-This callback is invoked after the model has been initiated and the developer could access default values before updating it.
+This callback is invoked after initiating the model so the developer can access default values before updating it.

 For example, let’s say we want to set a default name for our user in our app: